 CAN COURSES BE EVALUATED IF THEY DO NOT TRANSFER AS EQUIVALENT PREREQUISITE COURSES?

 All nursing prerequisite courses completed at other institutions must transfer as the equivalent prerequisite course.
-Course equivalency approvals must be approved by departments with final approval by the Department of Nursing prior to applying to the nursing program.
+Course equivalency approvals must be approved by departments with final approval by the School of Nursing prior to applying to the nursing program.
 Documentation of this approval must be submitted with your nursing application.

 The following courses are evaluated through Nursing: